radhikapc/foundation-homework/README.md

 # foundation-homework
-Homework from the Lede Homework
+Homework from the Lede program at Columbia Graduate School of Journalism.
 ## About
-This repository is created to save and share the assignments for the Lede program
+This repository is created to save and share the assignments of the Lede program.

 ## How to Submit?